RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### CAVEATS

-- A pool will be expired in 180 days after its creation (it is site configurable).
+- Pools, buckets, and access keys will be expired in 180 days after its creation (it is site configurable).
 - A user will be expired in 180 days, too, from the last access to Registrar.
 However, an expiration of a pool will come first.